vercel/next.js/examples/with-cookie-auth/README.md

 The repo includes a minimal passwordless backend built with [Micro](https://www.npmjs.com/package/micro) that logs the user in with a GitHub username and saves the user id from the API call as token.

-Session is syncronized across tabs.
+Session is synchronized across tabs.
 If you logout your session gets logged out on all the windows as well.
 We use the HOC `withAuthSync` for this.

 The helper function `auth` helps to retrieve the token across pages and redirects the user if not token was found.